Editing, , proofreading, plain English writing & copywriting

-Writing can be hard work sometimes.
+Writing can be hard work.
 That’s when you need an experienced, professional editor to help you get your message across.

 I help all sorts of writers—technologists, researchers, business people, government workers, non-profit groups, students, and self-publishers.